 The Internet user may voluntarily provide certain personal data by filling in the forms (Contact, Newsletter, speculative application) available on the Website.
 The provision of this data is necessary for the processing of the Internet user’s request by Indelec SA.

 .
-Indelec SA complies with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, known as the “GDPR”, on the protection of individuals with regard to the processing of personal data and on the free movement of such data and with the provisions of the Data Protection Act No 78-17 of 6 January 1978 (as amended on 6 August 2004).
+Indelec SA complies with the provisions of Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016, known as the “GDPR”, rectified by the article L127/2 published on May 21, 2018, on the protection of individuals with regard to the processing of personal data and on the free movement of such data and with the provisions of the Data Protection Act No 78-17 of 6 January 1978 (as amended on 6 August 2004).

 Indelec SA is responsible for the processing of your personal data and undertakes, as part of its best endeavours’ obligation, to take all necessary precautions and implements appropriate technical and organisational measures to guarantee an appropriate level of security and protect Internet users’ personal data against alteration, destruction and unauthorised access.

 4.1 – What personal data do we process?